 The Federal Employees Retirement System (FERS) provides retirement and disability benefits to eligible workers.
 If you become disabled, you may be eligible to receive FERS disability retirement payments which are different from regular retirement benefits.
-There are specific requirements that need to be met before you can qualify for federal disability retirement benefits and the amount you receive can vary based on your age, length of service, earnings and whether you also receive Social Security disability benefits.
-Here’s more on how these benefits work and who may qualify for them.
+There are specific requirements that need to be met before you can qualify for federal disability retirement benefits and the amount you receive can vary based on your age, length of service, earnings or whether you also receive Social Security disability benefits.

 A financial advisor can give invaluable guidance as you sort through your options for retirement.